pip-services-content/pip-services-tags-node/doc/SenecaProtocolV1.md

 **Returns:**
 - err: Error - occured error or null for success
-- result: [Tag] - updated history of tags used by the party
+- party_tags: PartyTagsV1 - object with party id and recorded tags